toxazol/machineLearning/README.md

 	 - Parzen window algorithm with variable window width
  3. Potential funcion algorithm

 Algorithms will be tested on standard **R** *iris* data set (Fisher's Iris data set).
-For simplicity and convinient graphical representableness only sepal width and sepal length features are considered as best separating the data set.
+To provide convinient graphical representation only sepal width and sepal length features are plotted as best separating the data set.
+However algorithms are tested on a full feature set.

 Also data compression methods will be observed by the example of STOLP algorithm.
 At the end presented algorithms are compared in terms of generalization performance.

 ## k nearest neighbor algorithm
 Parameter k is introduced and weight function looks like this:
-*ω(i, u) = [i <= k]*.
-It means it returns 1 if i is less or equal to k and 0 otherwise.
+`ω(i, u) = [i <= k]`.
+It means it returns 1 if *i* is less or equal to *k* and 0 otherwise.
+In other words *u* gets the label of majority among its k nearest neigbors:

 ![kNN](https://github.com/toxazol/machineLearning/blob/master/img/Screenshot%20from%202017-12-16%2012-21-22.png?raw=true)